Keyword Mapping Template: The Ultimate 2026 Guide to Rank #1

 Mistake 2: Ignoring Search Intent

 The fix: Reevaluate the search intent for your target keywords.
-Are they informational, commercial, or transactional?
 Make sure your content type aligns with this intent.
-For example, if you’re targeting “how to choose running shoes” with a product page, create a comprehensive guide instead.
-Update your keyword mapping template to reflect the correct intent.

 Mistake 3: Targeting Only Broad Keywords